 GDP components are not yet available but monthly indicators show buoyant performance across the board, with industrial production, retail sales and business sentiment reaching multi-year highs in Q1 and unemployment climbing down.
 More detailed data will be published on 31 May.

 FocusEconomics Consensus Forecast panelists expect that the economy will grow 3.4% in 2017, which is up 0.1 percentage points from last month’s forecast.
 For 2018, panelists also foresee the economy growing 3.4%.

 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-In May, the manufacturing sector business climate index decreased from April’s multi-year high of 9.6 points to 8.1 points in May, according to the Business Tendency Survey released by the Central Statistical Office (GUS-BTS).
+In July, the manufacturing sector business climate index ticked down to 7.4 points from 7.5 points in June, according to the Business Tendency Survey released by the Central Statistical Office (GUS-BTS).

 July 25, 2017